hpiwowar/citation11k/analysis/stats.md

 ## Discussion

 Studies with publicly available datasets received more citations than similar studies without available datasets, even after controlling for many variables known to influence citation rate.
 We found the open data citation boost for this sample to be <code class="knitr inline">9</code>% overall
-(95% confidence interval: [<code class="knitr inline">5</code>%
+(95% confidence interval: <code class="knitr inline">5</code>%
 to <code class="knitr inline">13</code>%).
 The specific boost depended heavily on the year the dataset was made available.
-Datasets deposited in the last few years received no (or few) additional citations, while those deposited in 2004-2005 showed a clear boost of about 30% (confidence intervals 15% to 48%).
-Older datasets also received a boost, though the confidence intervals were too wide to be very informative.
+Datasets deposited very recently received no (or few) additional citations, while those deposited in 2004-2005 showed a clear boost of about 30% (confidence intervals 15% to 48%).
+Older datasets also received a boost, though the estimate has wide confidence intervals because few studies created this type of data in the early 2000s.

-These new estimates are lower than those found by previous studies.
-The most similar study, Piwowar 2007, found a citation boost of 69% (95% confidence intervals of 18 to 143%) for human cancer gene expression microarray studies published before 2003.
-The high estimate of Piwowar 2007 could be because it analyzed particularly impactful datasets (clinically relevant, released early in the history of microarray analysis).
-Alternatively, the estimate be artifically high because the analysis in Piwowar 2007 omitted several important citation covariates (e.g. number of authors).
-To investigate these possibilities we conducted a secondary analysis with our much larger dataset, roughly reproducing the inclusion criteria and methods for Piwowar 2007.
-We found a similar citation boost to Piwowar 2007 with this restricted dataset and analysis (a citation increase of 47%, 95% CI 6% to 103%).
+Estimates calculated in this study are lower than those reported by previous studies.
+The most similar study, (Piwowar _et. al._ 2007), found a citation boost of 69% (95% confidence intervals of 18 to 143%) for human cancer gene expression microarray studies published before 2003.
+The high estimate of (Piwowar _et. al._ 2007) could be because it analyzed particularly impactful datasets (clinically relevant, released early in the history of microarray analysis).
+Alternatively, the estimate be artifically high because the analysis in (Piwowar _et. al._ 2007) omitted several important citation covariates (e.g. number of authors).
+To investigate these possibilities we conducted a secondary analysis with our much larger dataset, roughly reproducing the inclusion criteria and methods for (Piwowar _et. al._ 2007).
+We found a similar citation boost to (Piwowar _et. al._ 2007) with this restricted dataset and analysis (a citation increase of 47%, 95% CI 6% to 103%).
 When we added two covariates to this analysis -- number of authors and citation history of last author -- the citation boost estimate decreased to 18% with wide confidence intervals (a *loss* of 17% citations to a boost of 66%).
 This reinforces the importance of accounting for covariates to calculate accurate estimates, and the need for large samples to support full analysis: the 69% estimate is probably too high, even for its high-impact sample.

 How can we interpret a citation boost of 10 to 30%?
 Is it a large enough to motivate authors?
 Future research is needed to understand author views on the trade-off between citation advantage (and other data archiving benefits) and perceived archiving costs.
 For journals, a 10-30% citation boost is likely very motivating, given that journals currently fight for impact factor scores to two decimal places.
 What about funders?
 How is this citation boost related to more efficient and effective science?